ThomasMBury/ewstools/README.md

 Friendly instructions for downloading Python 3 on Linux, Mac OS and Windows are available [here](https://realpython.com/installing-python/).

-Once Python 3 is installed, *ewstools* may be downloaded using pip, with the following command
+Then, the package *ewstools* may be installed using pip, by entering the following into the command line
 ```
 pip install ewstools
 ```
+which includes all package dependencies.

 ## Demos